Media and Communication - Bachelor of Arts

 Media Art + Aesthetics

-Understand how various production techniques such as sound, editing, framing, and lighting can shape audience experiences and create unique styles
+Examine how creative production, design and storytelling shape audience experiences and create unique styles

 ART/FST 407Moving Image Art3